A studio-style class for anyone who has a writing project they long to lavish with attention

 Think that writing only thrives on harsh and critical feedback — we’re happy to answer any questions you have about your work but we don’t believe in harsh or unstructured critique.

 Freeze up at the idea of big chunks of time to write — we won’t be walking you through how to write, we’ll be giving you the container to just DO it.

 Need a lot of instruction in order to put pen to paper.

 September 10 – November 5.

 Plus a Studio Session Sunday October 6, 12-5pm Plus a one hour one-on-one coaching session TBD.

-The total fee is $625 +HST.
-When you sign up you’ll be asked for a $300 +HST deposit to confirm your spot, the balance of $325 +HST will be due a week later.
-You’ll also have the option of breaking your balance into four monthly credit-card payments of $81.25 + HST.
+The workshop fee is $625.
+When you sign up you’ll be asked for a $300 deposit to confirm your spot, the balance of $325 will be due a week later.
+You’ll also have the option of breaking your balance into four monthly credit-card payments of $81.25.
 There’s no extra fee for this service; we just like being able to offer it.
 Note, HST will be added to all costs.

 To see our financial and cancellation policies, click here.